SONM Price Reaches $0.16 on Exchanges (SNM)

 According to CryptoCompare, “SONM is a a multi-purpose decentralized supercomputer for general purpose computing, allowig users to monetize their idle hardware and providing services that range from site hosting to scientific calculations.
 The SONM project implements a fog computing structure instead of a costly cloud structure, reducing middlemen fees.
 The SNM token is required to buy and sell computational power in the SONM network. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as SONM directly using U.S. dollars.
-Investors seeking to acquire SONM should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SONM directly using U.S. dollars.
+Investors seeking to trade SONM should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SONM using one of the exchanges listed above.

 Receive News & Updates for SONM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.